Key takeaways

 The bottom line

 The decision of whether to rent or buy an RV boils down to how frequently you want to use it and how much of a custom experience you want.
 You’ll also need to assess your finances.
-Ask yourself not only if you can comfortably purchase or finance the RV itself but if you’ll be able to afford the upkeep and additional costs down the line.
+Ask yourself if you can comfortably purchase or finance the RV itself and if you’ll be able to afford the upkeep and additional costs down the line.